Fangjunyou/Qt/README.md

 # programs I writed based on Qt
 ----------------------------------------------
 joy_log_writer.h/cpp:
 A logger based on Qt.
+The direcotry of simpleLogger contains simple testing project in Qt creator.
 Features:
 1. interface easy to use
 2. rename log file automatically according to format of "log_[hour]_[minute]_[second]_[microsecond].txt", for example, "log_21_11_52_377.txt".